AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/ipad-android-tablet-users.md

 You can monitor your device storage periodically.

-Tap the profile icon at the upper-right corner of the app and tap&nbsp;**Device Storage**&nbsp;menu option.
+Tap the profile icon at the upper-right corner of the app and tap **Device Storage** menu option.

 ![](assets/app-device-storage.png)